jalantechnologies/handbook/engineering/onboarding-fresher.md

 This way, you build your personal Github profile while doing commit on behalf of the company.

-2. Create a separate Jalan Technologies specific Github handle.
+2. Create a separate Better specific Github handle.

 ###  IDE
 Every team member has their preference but we generally use VSCode.
 Please also install a [prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to make sure the code you write in any project is well formatted.